Ōgi logo Ōgi

 Rook

-Rook movement
+Rook movements

 Rook